kateharborne/SimSpin/installation.markdown

 xcode-select --install
 ```

-The FFTW and HDF5 packages can then be installed via Homebrew using the commands:
+The FFTW and HDF5 packages can then be installed via the command line using Homebrew.
+Open a Terminal window and use the following commands:

 ```
 brew install fftw